-Who made your front-page banner?
+Who made your front-page banner graphic?
 Thanks to the Blender Foundation for the Creative Commons matte painting used in the background.
-I colour shifted it in Photoshop, and the font used for the JURN lettering was ‘FogLighten 04′.
+I colour shifted it in Photoshop, and the font used for the JURN lettering was ‘FogLighten 04’.

-Can I submit my title?
+Can I submit my journal title or subject repository?
 JURN’s curator tracks and adds new URLs from trusted sources such as: the DOAJ (and its removed journals list); NewJour; New in the EZB; and Jan Szczepanski’s lists of new open ejournals (the latter only until Jan 2014, when they went behind a paywall).
 If you don’t think your arts and humanities ejournal is likely to appear in these sources, you’re welcome to leave a comment and your journal’s URL as a posting on this blog.
 Please keep in mind that JURN’s curator tracks various news sources, and your journal may already be indexed.
 Tracked are: